A Few Words On the Cowardly Assassination of Charlie Kirk and the Reaction

 I was lucky enough to share a room with him once at a Turning Point UK event—an offshoot of his US-based organisation—when it launched back in 2017 or 2018.

 That dimly lit, oaken room changed the moment he walked in.
-Videographers twice his age swarmed around him, but all I could hear was his sharp, quick-witted takedowns of the modern left’s hypocrisy.
+Videographers twice his age swarmed around him, but all I could hear was his sharp, quick-witted takedowns of Democrat policy.

 He was my age.
 His knowledge, his timing, his prose—unrivalled.
 It was my first real taste of politics, and he was the guy.